 Are you planning a visit to Iceland?
 In the past few years, Iceland has quickly become one of the most popular destinations for international travelers, especially with the lowering costs of flying.
-If you’ve been planning a trip to Iceland, you want to make the most of your trip.
+If you’ve been planning a trip to Iceland, you want to make the most of your vacation.
+I visited Iceland with my son on and below are my top tips for a first-time trip to Iceland.

 Iceland is unlike anywhere else in the world.
 With gorgeous glaciers, northern lights, and outlandish sights, it’s hard to think you’re still on planet Earth.
 Getting around Iceland isn’t always easy, so don’t be afraid to Check Out Iceland Tours if you need some help with the planning process.
 Let’s dive into the 5 tips you need to know for your first trip to Iceland.